Lifestyle Changes to Lower Your Blood Pressure

 Lifestyle changes such as eating better and moving more can reduce your blood pressure, which can lower your risk of heart attack and stroke.
 When making changes, start slowly and take it one step at a time.
 You may have to try more than once — but don’t give up.
 Get support when you need it.

 A healthy eating plan can protect you from developing high blood pressure and lower your blood pressure if it’s too high.
-Talk to your healthcare team about the Dietary Approaches to Stop Hypertension (DASH) plan or other eating plans that would be best for you.
+Talk to your healthcare team about the Dietary Approaches to Stop Hypertension (DASH) plan or other nutrition plans that could work for you.

 Eat Less Sodium